jboby93/fbpost/readme.txt

 pages.lst
 =========================
-create one of these file to specify shorthand aliases for your pages; each line of the file should be of the form
+create one of these files in the root fbpost directory to specify shorthand aliases for your pages; each line of the file should be of the form
 	[alias]=[page id]

 fbpost loads this on each run before processing arguments, so instead of having to remember page ids you can use your own aliases instead!